Code-Institute-Submissions/friendly-bet/README.md

 ![Friendly Bet Logo](\assets\images\fblogo1.jpg "Friendly bet Logo")

-This README.md file explains the descritpion, purpose and make-up of the Friendly Bet website.
+This is the README.md file for the project to develop a static, informational website for 'Friendly Bet'.

 ## Description